VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 {% include slideshow.html imgLink="octetCardNael.jpg;octetInterNael.jpg" imgDesc="Movement when <em>Bahamut</em> is at a cardinal;Movement when <em>Bahamut</em> is at an intercardinal" slideNumber=slideCounter %}

 When only *Twintania* is left, the player who didn't get a dive marker will have to bait *Twintania* last **Divebomb**.
 However, at the same time, 4 **Megaflare** towers will spawn in the centre of the arena and 1 Tank, 1 Healer and 2 DPS will get a **Megaflare** marker.
-It means that the **Divebomb** player can either, get to soak a tower of stack with the other.
+It means that the **Divebomb** player can either, get to soak a tower or stack for **Megaflare** with the others.
-To solve that, the player with the dive marker stays left of *Twintania* while the **Megaflares** player stacks to the right.
+To solve that, the player with the dive marker stays left of *Twintania* while the **Megaflares** players stack to the right.
 The other three players will have to stand inside a tower but let the closest one available for the dive player.
 That way, if he has to soak a tower, he will be next to it.
 When *Twintania* dives, **Twisters** will appear.
 The stack can split in two-way to ensure that no overlap happen.
-And the towers players can either bait the **Twister** outside or do a U shape inside the tower.
+And the towers players can run around inside their tower to bait **Twister**, that way, the stack players can move between towers to bait the **Twisters** without any problems.
+(Tower players can also bait the **Twister** outside of it although I don't recommend it).

 {% assign slideCounter = slideCounter | plus: 1 %}